Dr-rer-nat-Who/dax-ai-oracle/README.md

 | Day       | 10 years      | `data/raw/1d/`     | kept |

 Data is pulled from `yfinance` and stored as Parquet with DVC deduplication.
+Minute downloads are requested in eight-day windows to stay within the API limits.

 ### Model families